 ENISA will continue to play an active role in the implementation of the EU's cloud computing strategy and partnership.
-The agency will provide technical advice, recommendations and information on good practices to the Commission and the EU cloud partnership in the areas of certification, pre-commercial public procurement guidelines and incident-reporting mechanisms.
+The agency will also provide to the Commission and MS technical advice, recommendations and information related to the implementation of the NIS directive especially the part related to cloud computing.
 In all these areas ENISA will engage with all relevant public and private stakeholders and make sure that these efforts properly align with EU ECP, ETSI and CEN/Cenelec initiatives.